LanceMcCarthy/GoldenClouds/index.md

 Welcome to Golden Clouds!
-Please take a few minutes to read this before your arrival.
+Please take 5 minutes to read this **before** your arrival so that you are prepared.

 This page contains very important information about the property, amenities, technology (Wi-Fi, security cameras) and other “pro-tips” that will make your experience as pleasurable as possible.